MarcoHengstenberg/responsive-wireframe/README.md

 ## LESStoCSS

 The way I structure my LESS files to create beautiful CSS is well documented in the files themselves.
-So, if you are really interested dive into the LESS-directory, open a file and read what's there ot know what's going on where and why.
+So, if you are really interested, you'll have to open a `.less`-file and read what's there.

 ## Credits